dbolding12/dboldingportfolio.github.io/README.md

 ## Portfolio
 After completing the first half of the course and project one, I have updated my portfolio section to include the project and two of my favorite projects.
-Additionally, i have added some additional information to my about me, which includes, my email, resume, github and linkedin profile.
+Additionally, I have added some additional information to my about me, which includes, my email, resume, github and linkedin profile.

 Link to Portfolio: https://dbolding12.github.io/dboldingportfolio.github.io/

 ![Portfolio](./Assets/Images/Portfolio.png)

-# Desciption of Assignment
+# Description of Assignment
 In this assignment I needed to create a portfolio using bootstrap and other frameworks learned in class.
 Additionally, I added some personalization and key facts about me.
 Hope you enjoy what you see!
-Bootstrap is a great framework to build forms, grids, and much more.
+Bootstrap is a great framework to build forms,grids, and much more.

 ---David Bolding---